Shashankswat/demo/technical/installation-configuration/index.md

       <div class="card">
         <div class="card-block">
         <div class="card-title"><h3>CAS</h3></div>
         <p class="card-text"><strong>CAS</strong> is an SSO Protocol for the internet.
-Services like Okta provide CAS as a means of a single source of truth for user authentication</p>
+Services like Apereo provide CAS as a means of a single source of truth for user authentication</p>
         </div>
        </div>
         <div class="card">